oleg-shilo/AsyncIt/readme.md

   }
   ```

 AsyncIt does not do anything fancy.
-Similar to the `await` keyword, it cannot magically convert a synchronous routine into an asynchronous one and vice versa.
-It simply emits the code that the developer would type manually if he/she decides to use the API in the concurrency way that the API author did not participate.
+Like the `await` keyword, it cannot magically convert a synchronous routine into an asynchronous one and vice versa.
+Instead, it simply emits the code that the developer would type manually if he/she decides to use the API in a concurrency way that the API author did not anticipate.

-AsyncIt can also be used to balance API of teh external assemblies (e.g. .NET base classes, nuget packages)
+AsyncIt can also be used to balance API of the external assemblies (e.g. .NET base classes, nuget packages)

 This is where AsyncIt is placed in the overall .NET concurrency model architecture: